roman/Haskell-teardown/README.md

 when running applications through GHCi while on development, this library facilitates the teardown sub-routine building of an application.

-One could naively implement a teardown sub-routine on a large systems by doing something like the following:
+One could naively implement a teardown sub-routine of an application by doing something like the following:

 ```haskell